latolukasz/beeorm-doc/docs/guide/entities.md

 Entity can be automatically cached in Redis to protect MySQL from queries when Entity data is needed.
-Use setting **redisCache=pool_name** in tag `beeorm` for `beeorm.ORM` field to enable redis cache for this entity and define which redis server or sentinel pool should be used to store data.
+Use setting **redisCache=pool_name** in tag `orm` for `beeorm.ORM` field to enable redis cache for this entity and define which redis server or sentinel pool should be used to store data.

 For pool with name `default` you can use short version without pool name ``orm:"redisCache"``.